-On Day 1, Wild West Irish Tours will meet you at the airport when you arrive in Dublin (or Shannon, for the Go Clare-Gal-Mayo tour).
+Heart of Ireland Tour: On Day 1, Wild West Irish Tours will meet you at the airport when you arrive in Dublin.
 The night of Day 1 and Days 2 through 7 will be spent at the B&B doing your fabulous Wild West Irish Tour.
-On Day 8, we will drive to Dublin (except for Go Clare-Gal-Mayo tour) for a last day of sightseeing, final dinner, and to spend the night.
+On Day 8, we will drive to Dublin for a last day of sightseeing, final dinner, and to spend the night.
 Your departure is on Day 9.

 Many of our travelers arrange to spend extra time in Ireland or elsewhere in Europe on their own!
 If you plan to arrive in Ireland before your Wild West Irish Tour starts, please contact us.
 The meeting point is usually at a hotel not too far from the airport, so we can pick you up after the airport arrivals.
 If you are staying on after the tour ends, please make arrangements for transportation to your next location.

-You should plan your departure for Day 9 of your tour.
-For example, if your tour is May 17-May 25, you fly out on May 25.
-Your Wild West Irish Tour includes transportation to the airport, by shuttle or cab, the morning of Day 9.
+Clare-Connemara Tour: You should plan your departure for Day 9 of your tour.
+For example, if your tour is May 12-May 20, you fly out on May 20.
+Your Wild West Irish Tour includes transportation to Shannon airport, by shuttle or cab, the morning of Day 9.

-Most trans-Atlantic flights from North America are overnight, so you will want to depart from the U.S. the evening BEFORE your tour starts…for example, if the tour starts on April 16, depart the U.S. the evening of April 15.
-You will arrive the morning of April 16 and we will meet you at the airport.
+Most trans-Atlantic flights from North America are overnight, so you will want to depart from the U.S. or Canada the evening BEFORE your tour starts…for example, if the tour starts on May 1, depart the U.S. the evening of April 30.
+You will arrive the morning of May 1 and we will meet you at the airport.